sbpk516/signalhub/README.md

 ---

-**Phase 0 Complete!** 🎉 The foundation is ready for Phase 1: Audio Ingestion.
+**Phase 1.3 Complete!** 🎉 The audio processing pipeline is production-ready with comprehensive monitoring, testing, and deployment automation.
 # Repository renamed and tested - Wed Aug 27 22:58:52 EDT 2025